cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 ## Structure

-The document consists of two big parts: criteria grouped in themes and guidelines that solving some of the problems the criteria define.
-The intend of the document is to help developers to create a component that the platform engineer would be able to operate using existing Kubernetes patterns.
+The document consists of two big parts: criteria grouped in themes and guidelines that solving some of the problems the criteria defined.
+The intent of the document is to help developers to create a component that the platform engineer would be able to operate using existing Kubernetes patterns.

 ## Wording